 Recommended order of courses for the B.S. in Human Services program:

-Note: This order of courses is based on the Spring 2017 catalog.
-If you started this program prior to the Spring 2017 trimester, you may have a different list of required classes.
+Note: This order of courses is based on the Winter 2018-2019 catalog.
+If you started this program prior to the Winter 2018-2019 trimester, you may have a different list of required classes.
 Please refer to a previous academic catalog to view your required courses.
+You can view your catalog year from your Student Portal by clicking on Degree Progress Details.
+All previous catalogs are available in the Student Portal, on the bottom of the main page

 - ORG300 - Applying Leadership Principles